phogolabs/prana/README.md

 ### SQL Migrations

-The SQL Migration are based on the command approach.
-But instead, the migration SQL scripts are created in `/database/migration` directory.
-Each migration has `up` and `down` commands.
+The SQL Migration are based on the SQL command approach.
+Each migration is a SQL script that contains `up` and `down` commands.

-In order to prepare the project for migration, you have setup it:
+In order to prepare the project for migration, you have set it up:

 ```console
 $ gom migration setup